oslokommune/styleguide_vue_devtools/src/organisms/docs/messages/alert/alert.md

 ## Alert

-The alert component is like a pop up window with an dark grey overlay behind.
+The alert component is a dialog with a dark grey overlay behind.